anubhutivyas/RL/docs/tutorials-examples/index.md

 description: "Comprehensive collection of tutorials and examples for learning and mastering reinforcement learning with large language models using NeMo RL"
 categories: ["training-algorithms"]
 tags: ["tutorials", "examples", "sft", "dpo", "grpo", "reinforcement-learning", "training-execution"]
-personas: ["mle-focused", "researcher-focused"]
+personas: ["mle-focused", "researcher-focused", "admin-focused"]
 difficulty: "beginner"
 content_type: "concept"
 modality: "universal"
 ---

-# Tutorials & Examples
+# Tutorials and Examples

-Welcome to the NeMo RL Tutorials & Examples!
+Welcome to the NeMo RL Tutorials and Examples!
 This comprehensive collection provides everything you need to learn and master reinforcement learning with large language models using NeMo RL.

 ## What You'll Find Here